Skip to main content

 • Decedent – the person who has died — who also may have been the testator at one time if a will was drafted.

-The decedent’s taxable estate includes all the assets in which he or she has an interest at the time of death, but only those assets that are held individually have to go through probate.
+It is important to understand that there are assets that can be passed on without going through probate.
+Your taxable estate includes all the assets in which you have an interest at the time of death, but only those assets that are held individually have to go through probate.
 Assets that are jointly owned with a right of survivorship pass to the second owner when the first owner dies, so they are not usually subject to probate.

 Other assets that can be passed on without going through probate include: